Heatstroke and Bear Bites: Why Summer Sledding Sucks

 Falling into a pillow of fresh powder is a pleasant experience.
 Falling onto a pile of igneous rock is not.
 Without getting too technical, the scientific reason for this is that rock is generally harder than the human body—with the obvious exception of some people’s heads.
 Catching a face full of roost is also much more pleasant when it consists of powder snow, rather than getting smashed in the face with chunks of rock and dirt.

 Contrary to popular belief, bears can run fast.
 Faster than you.
-Especially faster than you in a size-12 boot and a onesie.
-Add in the complications of heatstroke, the fact that your body is now drenched in high-fructose corn syrup from your failed popsicle experience, blood is pouring down your face from bug bites and rocks to the face, and you have become one tasty looking bear buffet.
+Especially faster than you in a size-12 snowboot and onesie.
+Add in the complications of the heatstroke, the fact that your body is now drenched in high-fructose corn syrup for your failed popsicle experience and blood is pouring down your face from bug bites and rocks to the face, and you have become one tasty looking bear buffet.

 On a side note, if you wish to know whether the bear chasing you is a black bear or a grizzly, simply climb a tree.
 If it climbs up the tree after you, it’s a black bear.
 If it knocks the tree down, then eats you, it’s a grizzly.

 Your skis will NOT bite into pavement, so don’t even try.
 You will scrape your way along in a perfectly straight line at the rate of $16.50 per meter; carbides are expensive.
 Conversely, carbides do bite very hard into clay and dirt.
 You will find this out when you touch down from a wheelie and your skis stick, catapulting you over the windshield.
-Like I said, summer sledding is hard.
+Summer sledding is hard.

 It’s Not All Bad

 On the upside, avalanches aren’t much of a concern.
 And parking lot crowds should be at a minimum this time of year.
 Trail conditions may vary as most groomers are shut down in July and August, but at least you don’t have to pay trail fees.
 Despite these obvious perks, for the most part, sledding conditions are just not that favourable right now.